-Our lean-to coop and covered run was built on to an old shed, and we currently have 16 young chickens and one chipmunk scratching about in there, but in the long run we expect to only have 8 to 12 chickens, and we'll have to see about the chipmunk.
+Our lean-to coop and covered run was built on to an old shed, and we have 19 chickens and one chipmunk scratching about in there, but in the long run we expect to only have 8 to 12 chickens, and we'll have to see about the chipmunk.

 The original "Old Shed" was just a small (12' x 18') rough cut oak shed/barn that my dad and uncle built when I was about 7 years old, with a budget of about $50 according to my uncle.
 We raised chickens, turkeys, geese, quail, goats, calves, ponies, and pile of kittens and puppies out of that structure when I was a kid.

 When I was about 18 I built a lean-to onto the original building (approx. 8' x 18'), with scrounged materials, a skill saw, a hammer, youthful energy, and not much else.
 It lacked a lot, including square cuts and 90 degree angles, but it served as the chicken coop for my dad, off and on for years, as I was off living life in the big world.